kyle-t-r/Minecraft-Docker/README.md

 # Docker Minecraft Server Implementation (1.21.4)
 Implementation of the [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) image with plugin configurations for EssentialsX and mcMMO.
 Essentially a "quick-start" for a Minecraft Docker server with some barebones plugins, since most online documentation only refers to mod configuration.
 This includes RCON from the [itzg/docker-rcon-web-admin](https://github.com/itzg/docker-rcon-web-admin) repository.

+### Notes:
-Configurations are handled downstream by the generated plugin files - if you don't want to use any particular configuration or prefer the default implementation, just delete the files and the jar will repopulate them.
-Plugins are mounted from /plugins folder, not from papermc/plugins.
+Plugin configurations are handled downstream by the generated plugin files - **if you don't want to use any particular configuration or prefer the default implementation, just delete the files and the jar will repopulate them.
+Plugins are mounted from /plugins folder, not from papermc/plugins**.

+**For admins/OPs to be loaded correctly, you'll need to rename `ops.json.example` to `ops.json`.**

 ### Plugins:
 - ChatColor2